DataDog/integrations-extras/squadcast/README.md

 1. Open Integrations page from the sidebar

-2. Use the search bar to search for Webhooks
+2. Use the search bar to search for "webhooks".

 3. Once the **Webhooks** tile appears, hover and click on "Install".